Eleanor Hague: Career

 As a young woman in New York, Hague was a member of the New York Oratorio Society, and was a church choir director.

 Hague collected, preserved, and published folk songs from Latin America and Spanish California.
 She was credited as arranger on a 1925 Victor recording of "Carmela" by Dusolina Giannini.
-She is best known for discovering the bound manuscript notebooks of Jose María García, an eighteenth-century Mexican dance master, who made shorthand notations about how to perform specific dance steps.
+She is best known for discovering the bound manuscript notebooks of Joseph María García, an eighteenth-century Mexican dance master, who made shorthand notations about how to perform specific dance steps.
 She also translated folksongs from Spanish to English, working with Luisa Espinel, Juan Bautista Rael, and Marion Leffingwell.
 She sometimes performed the songs she collected, singing and playing piano or guitar.

 In 1932, Hague lectured on early Spanish music at the Los Angeles Public Library.
 In the 1930s, she funded studies of Native American music, including composer Harry Partch's transcription of Charles Fletcher Lummis's wax cylinder recordings, and Frances Densmore's anthropological work.

 Hague founded the Jarabe Club at a settlement house in Pasadena, California, to teach Mexican traditional music and dance to young people, and she directed the students' performances.
 In 1941, she directed the Jarabe Club dancers when they performed in the National Folk Festival in Washington, D.C.